 - the "Chief Constable" means the Chief Constable of Nottinghamshire Police; - the "Commissioner or the PCC" mean the Police and Crime Commissioner for Nottinghamshire - the "OPCC" means the Office of Police and Crime Commissioner for Nottinghamshire - the "Chief Executive" means the Chief Executive of the Office of Police and Crime Commissioner Nottinghamshire - the "force area" means the police force area of Nottinghamshire; and - the "Police Force" mean Nottinghamshire Police - the "PCC CFO" means the Chief Financial Officer of the PCC - the "CC CFO" means the Chief Finance Officer for the Chief Constable.
-This role is undertaken by the Head of Finance.

-Table of Contents Page
+Table of Contents

-1. Statement of Corporate Governance for the Police and Crime Commissioner and the Chief Constable
+Page

-1.1.Introduction and Background
+- 1. Statement of Corporate Governance for the Police and Crime Commissioner and the Chief Constable - 1.1.Introduction and Background